Smoke tests

 - Select the smoke test step(s) that you want to run again.

-- Execute the Re-run selected smoke test step(s) task.
+- Select the task Re-run selected smoke test step(s)

-- The full duration of each smoke test step is stored and displayed.
+- The full duration of each smoke test step.
 Note that a prefilter or expression test may be affected by the performance of an underlying view or function.

-- If any of the steps in a smoke test have failed, this will be shown in the Error message column.
+- Failed steps in a smoke test are shown in the Error message column.
 A warning due to a timed-out step is not considered a failure.

-The details for all tests are available in tab Form.
+To view the details for a step, go to the tab Form.
 Here, you can consult failed or skipped steps, and a test's SQL code for manual execution.